dotmpe/angular-socket-io-seed/ReadMe.rst

   Bower and angular are working, but need to plan rewriting routing/templates.
   Not sure how far to take a single ng-app yet.

+  Also may want to check out backbone with ng separately.
+  And/or on another branch replace mongoose with sqlite3.

+  Since everyone talks about backbone and angular separately and exclusively, I'm probably better off hacking express+socketio+sqlite3 for now to get my things going.

 Features
 ~~~~~~~~~